eformsignen/eformsignen.github.io/help/chapter2.rst

       |image5|

-   4. Tick the checkboxes of the templates you want to add to the Favorites
+   4. The templates will be added to the Favorites.

 **④ Action required**
    Shows the number of documents that require action and goes to the **Action required** page when clicked.